-Patients who have Philadelphia chromosome-positive chronic myeloid leukemia (Ph+CML) should be aware that some who developed rapidly progressing arteriosclerosis after being treated with nilotinib, brand name Tasigna, are filing Tasigna lawsuits seeking justice for the injuries they have suffered and the losses they have incurred.
+Patients who have Philadelphia chromosome-positive chronic myeloid leukemia (Ph+CML) should be aware that some who developed rapidly progressing arteriosclerosis after being treated with nilotinib, brand name Tasigna, are filing for Tasigna plaque buildup litigation settlements seeking justice for the injuries they have suffered and the losses they have incurred.

 The Dangers of Hardened Arteries

 Chronic Myeloid Leukemia is a type of cancer that affects the white blood cells.
 It causes an overabundance of these cells, which then spill from bone marrow into the bloodstream to travel elsewhere in the body.
 Tasigna stops the growth and spread of cancer cells by blocking the proteins cancer cells need to activate and grow, while not interfering with the growth and development of non-cancerous cells.

 Unfortunately, some patients who are treated with Tasigna have experienced severe adverse events including rapidly-progressing atherosclerosis, a potentially fatal condition more commonly known as hardening of the arteries.
 Atherosclerosis can lead to:

 - Poor circulation

 Atherosclerosis, also called arteriosclerosis causes your arteries to become stiff with plaque.
 As plaque builds, the artery narrows and restricts the flow of blood.
 Plaque deposits can also break free from the artery wall, travel to elsewhere in the body and form a clot that blocks the flow of blood to critical organs.
 If the flow of blood to the extremities is restricted, its called peripheral artery disease.
 If blood flow to the brain is restricted, its called carotid artery disease, and when the flow of blood to the heart is restricted it is called coronary artery disease.
 According to the National Institutes of Health, the leading cause of death in developed nations is atherosclerosis.